aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

         epC := first( iSMI_C | ( epS, epT, epU, iSMI_C ) in sSetMappingRelation_C );

 ..
-CHRIS - this one needs some commentary to explain what is happening
+CHRIS - this one needs some commentary to explain what is replaced with what.

 .. _Step_Conversion_Move_Indexes:

-Step 7: Move compound indexes to the corresponding set mapping sets
+Step 7: Move compound indexes to set mapping sets
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 To ensure :term:`screen definitions<Screen definition>` are not broken, you must move indexes from the declarations of compound sets to the declaration of the corresponding set mapping set.